-We didn’t know it at the time but at the easternmost point of the Big Bend, we were no more than 2.5 km. from the gravel road that connects Armstrong and the Bear Camp to Ferland. one stop east of Mud River on the CN rail line.
+We didn’t know it at the time but at the easternmost point of the Big Bend, we were no more than 2.5 km. from the gravel road that connects Armstrong and the Bear Camp to Ferland, which is one VIA rail stop east of Mud River on the CN rail line.
 [See here for a map which has the road on it.]

 We had lunch at the top of the logjam.
 I opened up my iPhone and the satellite images I had of the various logjams.
 We looked at the image above and saw that after getting around the initial blockage at the top, we might be able to paddle out without any more fussing around.
 Lunch done, we spent a half-hour clearing a walkable path, making use of the collapsed edge of the river bank on river right.

 And then it was on to a set of rapids/falls about 6 kms. downriver.
 Interestingly, that 1909 Department of Mines Report I referred to above made no mention of any of the four logjams we had dealt with.
 If they existed back then, someone coming upriver from the railway stop at Mud River would have to deal with three of them.

 The Report does mention the set of rapids/falls that we were approaching.
 Since it was written from the perspective of someone going upriver from the rail tracks at Mud River, it refers to the way around them as “the first portage”.

 At the first portage there is a combined fall and rapid, making a total change of elevation in the river of nearly 18 feet….The portage is well beaten and only 215 yards long.
 At 300 yards above this portage, there is a second one only 75 feet in length.
 This portage is necessary to pass an old log jam, which has blocked the channel.